Frequently Asked Questions

 A: Yes, a written consent, which may be an electronic version, must be given to and signed by the subjects or the subjects' legally authorized representatives, unless the IRB waives the requirement to obtain informed consent [45 CFR 46.116(d)] or the IRB waives the requirement to obtain a signed consent form [45 CFR 46.117(c)].
 In addition, some form of the informed consent document must be made available to the subjects or the subjects’ legally authorized representatives in a format that they can retain.
 For example, subjects or the subjects’ legally authorized representatives may be provided a hard copy of the signed consent form.
 Further, a secure system that provides encrypted identifiable signatures must be used when obtaining electronic or digital signatures.

 Q: When does the study of medical records that contain patient identifiers qualify for exempt status?

 A: The federal regulations set two conditions for assigning exempt status for this sort of study.
 First, all the records must be in existence prior to initiation of the study.
 The application for exempt status should specify the inclusive dates of the records to be reviewed under the description of the subject population.
 Second, the investigator must record the data from the medical record in a manner that subjects cannot be directly or indirectly identified.
-In satisfying this condition, it is permissible retain linkage between individual medical records and entries on a data collection sheet, provided that this linkage is destroyed once the data abstraction is complete.
-The intention to follow this procedure should be clearly stated in the section of the exempt application on study procedures.
+In satisfying this condition, it is permissible to retain linkage between individual medical records and entries on a data collection sheet, provided that this linkage is destroyed once the project/study is complete.
+The intention to follow this procedure should be clearly marked in the exempt application.

-A: No. If you are conducting research that has been declared exempt, you must mark "yes" to the human subjects question on the NIH grant application package, then include UT's FWA# and the IRB exemption # and approval date.
+A: No. If you are conducting research that has been declared exempt, you must mark "yes" to the human subjects question on the NIH grant application package, then include UT's FWA#, the IRB exemption #, and the approval date.

 Q: Who is considered key study personnel (KSP) according to UTHSC?